ArjunaCluster/ArjunaUsers/about/accounts.md

 home directory will be transferred to a suitable executor (i.e. an individual in the same group).

-If your account becomes inactive, please [open an issue] to reactivate it.
+If your account becomes inactive, please [open an issue][issue] to reactivate it.
 To prevent your account from becoming inactive, login at least once every 180 days.